 For some items, it may instead make sense to use an online appraiser, as this can be faster and cheaper (or even free).
 On the other hand, the appraisal will likely not be as robust, since the appraiser doesn't have access to the actual item, and you may have to pay a fee for each individual item at a time.
 You can get online appraisals at:

-Discount $$: EstateExec users can access discounts on appraisal services from members of the American Society of Appraisers and the Appraisers Association of America; see Task: Record First Asset.
+Discount $$: EstateExec users can access discounts on appraisal services from members of the American Society of Appraisers and the Appraisers Association of America; see Task: Determine Asset Values.

 Household contents can include anything from clothing to furniture, from books to gardening tools, and from appliances to tableware.
 Many people simply list "household contents" as a single asset, and provide an overall valuation estimate.
 Of course, you should separately list and value any individual items that were specifically bequeathed in the will, and if there are other particularly valuable items, such as antiques, a piano, high-end artwork, etc., you may want to call out those items individually as well.
-The American Bar Association has an helpful article on identifying hidden treasures at estate sales: you can use her clues to search for valuable items in your estate's household contents.
+Martha Stewart has a helpful article on identifying hidden treasures at estate sales: you can use her clues to search for valuable items in your estate's household contents.